Free-lc/NUS_SWS_BDAV_G5/Readme_zyq.md

 Then you can see the paid apps with more installations, with darker color here.
 Their ratings are generally above 4.
 However, not all the popular free apps receive high rating.

 That's to say, users are probably more particular about an app if it's paid.
 So paid apps may depend more on their quality.

-(视时间)For users, that means you can rely  more on installation ranking  when you visit the Google Play Store.
+And those popular ones must have unique recipes to learn from

+## 2021/07/27 introduction speaking

+###### welcome(p1)

+Good afternoon, everyone!
+Our topic today is the Characteristics of popular apps.

+###### introduction and dataset (p2)

+As app developers, we care about how to develop popular applications.

+###### (p3)

+Now we have got a dataset of Google Play Store.
+It consists of information about 10 thousand apps from more than 30 popular categories.
+We can see their installation number, rating, reviews, price, size, etc.

+###### motivation

+From this dataset, we want to look through the behavior of the market, look for recipes and characteristics of those successful apps, through data analysis and visualization.

+###### intended effect

+After our representation, we hope you can learn more about mainstream in the market, and the underlying factors.
+For app developers, we hope today will help you develop more excellent apps in the future.

+###### critical questions (p4)

+To answer this main question, we cleaned the data, and analyze from different aspects, 	**(p5)**	like what's the most popular categories of apps, and how the size, last updates and price contribute to apps' popularity.

+We will show them in turn.